JGreyScales/Driver-Analytics-Mobile-App/README.md

-# DriveMotion
+# Driver Analytics Mobile App

-This is a school project for fall of 2025 where we were tasked with creating a mobile application that tracks drivers data for insurance tracking purposes.
+This is a  project created in fall of 2025 where we were tasked with creating a mobile application that tracks drivers data for insurance tracking purposes.
+This program is designed to have reduced network usage while still maintaining secured resources and best pratices for production code.
+Our primary objective was storing telementary data about peoples driving habits that can be sold or integrated into automobible insurance companies to allow them to create dynamic pricing options.
+This aims to replace or replicate what physical hardware does but easier to use and cheaper to maintain

 ---